AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/beginner-users-overview.md

     <div>
     <a href="quick-tour.md"><strong>Workspace basics</strong></a>
     </div>
-    <em>Take a quick tour of the Acrobat Sign workspace to get up and running</em>
+    Take a quick tour of the Acrobat Sign workspace to get up and running
     <br>
   </td>
   <td>